My near philosophical musings about the world in general its problems and possible ways out.

 Churchill defended his actions: “The only way a man can remain consistent amid changing circumstances is to change with them while preserving the same dominating purpose.”
 So his argument was that only by switching alliances he was able to achieve his goals.

 These arguments point less towards career making purposes but rather to pursuing political goals.
-One is tempted to cite Otto von Bismarck to his defense, defining politics as the the art of the possible[1].
+One is tempted to cite Otto von Bismarck to his defence, defining politics as the the art of the possible[1].
 Only on this winded course his political goal was achievable, was possible.

 But nevertheless unease might arise as we could recognise too much dependence of the political business on individual personal decisions in this case – as in many others.